mehdi-lamrani/spark-training-v2.0/session 1/part 1/shell/exercices/README.md

 As will be explained later, do NOT launch more than ONE shell per user.<br> Always quit your sessions properly (:q in scalla or exit() in pyspark).
 Being careless regarding this warning might result in freezing your shells,
-and requiring to restart services and killing ghost jobs.
+and requiring to restart services and killing ghost jobs.<br>
 While this is not a big deal, it might cause some inconvenience.

 A thorough explanation on how to properly tune your ressources to avoid that will be provided later in the course.